These academic supports are free to all students. Click the links below to access the booking calendars.

 Drop-in Hours

 Drop-ins are scheduled time each week that a peer tutor will be available for students.
-Students do not need to worry about booking an appointment ahead of time – just check the schedule and come to the Student Association Building basement for peer tutor support.
+Students do not need to worry about booking an appointment ahead of time – just check the schedule below to see which subjects are offered at what time and head to the Student Association Building basement for peer tutor support.

 The schedule changes every semester.